-Mosquito control is one thing that a lot of people think about once summer comes around, because mosquitoes is something we rather get rid of than tolerate.
-But adult mosquitoes aren’t your only concern when it comes to battling these annoying insects.
-Additionally to regular adult mosquito control, you really should also think about larvae control, because it will ensure that you get rid of not only those mosquitoes, that are bothering you now, but also those, that will soon mature into adult mosquitoes and will bother you after a little while.
+Mosquito control is one thing that a lot of people think about once summer comes around.
+Mosquitoes are one thing that we’d rather get rid of than tolerate.
+But adult mosquitoes aren’t your only enemy when it comes to battling these annoying insects.

-It basically is the second stage of mosquito development, because if first mosquitoes are in egg form, then after 24 to 48 hour larvae emerge from the eggs, to spend about 4 to 14 days in this stage and then developing into pupa and few days later in full grown adult mosquitoes.
-During this larvae stage of mosquito growth the mosquito slowly develops and grows so once the time is right it can mature into an adult mosquito.
-But to be able to do so, the larvae not only breathes oxygen by resurfacing in regular intervals, because they live in standing water, but they also feed on any small particles of algae, fungi, bacteria and such that are in the water, to get as much energy as they can to mature.
+During this larval stage, the mosquito slowly develops and grows so that once the time is right, it can mature into an adult mosquito.
+To be able to do so and because they live in standing water, the larvae resurface at regular intervals to breathe oxygen.
+They also feed on any small particles of algae, fungi, bacteria, and such that are in the water to get as much energy as they can before entering the pupal stage.

-Like I mentioned before, mosquito larvae spends all their time in water, preferably standing water, because this allows them to get all the nutrients the larvae need to mature.
+As we mentioned before, mosquito larvae spend all their time in the water.
+They prefer standing water because this allows them to access all the nutrients they need to mature.

-However, if you cannot drain all water, for example if you have a pond or a fountain in your backyard, there is another way, how to get rid of the mosquito larvae.
-And this way is to use mosquito dunks in the water that you cannot get rid of.
-Mosquito dunks are made from special materials that dissolves in water and releases larvicide (larvacide) – a solution that is specially made to kill mosquito larva.
-One mosquito dunk will kill larvae in about 100 square feet area and will leave the water larvae free and its surrounding are mosquito free.
-Mosquito dunks are made with special bacterium that mosquito larvae like to eat, efficiently killing them.
-But, because these dunks are biological, they aren’t harmful to humans or animals and even after you have put in mosquito dunks you can still swim in that water and your pets can still drink it.
-So combat your mosquitoes by taking care of the larvae, too.
+Mosquito dunks are made from special materials that dissolve in water.
+They release larvicide (larvacide) – a solution that is specially made to kill mosquito larvae.
+One mosquito dunk will kill larvae in an area of about 100 sq. ft.
+(9.3 sq. m), leaving you with larva-free water and a mosquito-free yard.
+Mosquito dunks are made with special bacteria that mosquito larvae like to eat, which efficiently kills them.
+Because these dunks are biological, they aren’t harmful to humans or animals.
+Even after installing mosquito dunks, you can still swim in that water and your pets can still drink it.